US-Bangla Airlines Flight 211

-US-Bangla Airlines Flight 211 was a scheduled international passenger flight from Dhaka, Bangladesh, to Kathmandu, Nepal, that crashed on 12 March 2018 while landing, killing 51 of the 71 people aboard.
-The aircraft, a 76-seat Bombardier Q400 operated by US-Bangla Airlines, burst into flames after the crash, and the 20 surviving passengers were seriously injured from the impact and the fire.
-At the time of the accident, it was the deadliest aviation disaster involving a Bangladeshi airline, and the deadliest incident involving the Bombardier Dash 8 Q400.
+US-Bangla Airlines Flight 211 was a scheduled international passenger flight from Hazrat Shahjalal International Airport in Dhaka, Bangladesh, to Tribhuvan International Airport in Kathmandu, Nepal, that crashed on 12 March 2018 while landing, killing 51 of the 71 people aboard.
+The aircraft, a 76-seat Bombardier Q400 operated by US-Bangla Airlines, burst into flames after the crash.
+The 20 surviving passengers were badly injured from the impact and the fire.
+It remains the deadliest aviation disaster involving a Bangladeshi airline, and the deadliest incident involving a Bombardier Dash 8 Q400.

-A commission appointed by the government of Nepal investigated the accident and issued a report that concluded that the probable cause of the crash was pilot disorientation and a loss of situational awareness on the part of the flight crew.
-The report was criticized by the airline and by the Bangladeshi representative to the commission, who felt that the air traffic controllers at Tribhuvan International Airport in Kathmandu had not done their job properly and could have prevented the accident.
+A commission appointed by the government of Nepal investigated the accident and concluded that the probable cause of the crash was pilot disorientation and a loss of situational awareness of the flight crew.
+The report was criticized by the airline and by the Bangladeshi representative on the commission, who felt that the air traffic controllers at Tribhuvan International Airport did not do their job properly and could have prevented the accident.

 Accident

-The aircraft, operating as flight number BS-211, departed Shahjalal International Airport in Dhaka, Bangladesh, at 06:51 UTC (12:51 pm Bangladesh Standard Time) bound for Tribhuvan International Airport in Kathmandu, Nepal.
+The aircraft, operating as flight number BS-211, departed Hazrat Shahjalal International Airport in Dhaka, Bangladesh, at 06:51 UTC (12:51 pm Bangladesh Standard Time) bound for Tribhuvan International Airport in Kathmandu, Nepal.
 BS-211 was a regularly scheduled flight that operated four times a week between the two cities.

 At 08:10 UTC, the first officer contacted Kathmandu Approach, who told the flight to descend to 13,500 ft and enter a holding pattern at a specified navigational waypoint.
-Long approach delays were common at Kathmandu due to a lack of airport capacity and high volumes of traffic into and out of the airport, so the instruction to enter a holding pattern was not unusual.
+Long approach delays were common at Kathmandu due to a lack of airport capacity and a high volume of traffic into and out of the airport, so the instruction to enter a holding pattern was not unusual.
 Since they were slightly ahead of schedule, the pilots expected the delay to last several minutes, so they discussed the navigational elements of the holding pattern, and configured the flight management system in preparation.
 However, before the aircraft had arrived at the holding point, the approach controller instead cleared the flight to descend and proceed directly to the approach for runway 02.
-The pilots did not reconfigure the flight management system for the approach, so when the aircraft arrived at the next waypoint, the autopilot began a left-hand turn of the aircraft as it had been configured for the holding pattern.
-The pilot realized that the plane was turning away from the intended course, and quickly changed the aircraft heading selector to a course that would intercept the correct approach, and manually selected a rate of descent.
-Those manual inputs disengaged the flight management system that automatically controlled the course and the rate of descent.
+The pilots had not reconfigured the flight management system for the approach, so when the aircraft arrived at the next waypoint, the autopilot began a left-hand turn of the aircraft as it had been configured for the holding pattern.
+The pilot realized that the plane was turning away from the intended course, and quickly changed the aircraft's autopilot heading selector to a course that would intercept the correct approach, and manually adjusted the autopilot's rate of descent.
+These changes caused the aircraft's autopilot to switch to a mode where the course and rate of descent were controlled by the cockpit selectors instead of the aircraft's flight management system that was programmed to automatically follow the course and the rate of descent to align with the targeted runway.